aboro72/flask-pos/README.md

     $ flask test

-At the moment unit-tests exists for:
+Test-Dictionary:

 - BASIC (is there an app / is the environment set to testing etc.)
-- USER - Model (password is correct and is random)
+- USER MODEL (password is correct and salt is random)
+- ROLE MODEL (Permissions are correct)

 ### Planned: